Board of Directors

 Neel was born and raised in the Lewisville-Clemmons area of NC and currently lives in Lewisville with his wife Mollie and daughter, Emma.
-Neel earned his Bachelors degree in Construction Management from East Carolina University.
+Neel earned his Bachelors's degree in Construction Management from East Carolina University.
 Neel is the owner and operator of Downey’s Landscaping and Lawn Care and, B.N.
 Downey Construction.
-He followed God's call to Uganda in February of 2012 and fell in love with the people and their passion for Christ and community
+He followed God's call to Uganda in February of 2012 and fell in love with the people and their passion for Christ and the community.

 Diana Potts, Secretary

 Diana is a retired nurse of 37 years and married to Dub Potts.
 They have two children: Brooke & David and 3 grandchildren.
 Diana attends Hillsdale Baptist Church, where she teaches a children's Sunday School class, sings in the choir, and manages the prayer requests.
 Diana accepted the Lord Jesus as her Savior when she was a child and can not live for one day without His guiding hand.
 The Potts live in Mocksville, N.C. on a farm and have cattle and a large garden.

 Nicole is married to Kevin and the mother of three: Cole, Sam & Anna Kate.
 Dr. Rice is a pediatrician at Winston Salem Pediatrics.
 She went on her first mission trip with ekissa in 2011, leading a medical mission team and hopes to return in the near future.